rookyforecheck/demo/README.md

 ## 🚀 Getting started

-The best way to start with this template is using `create-next-app`.
+The best way to start with this template is using `create-next-app`...

 ```
 npx create-next-app ts-next -e https://github.com/chhpt/nextjs-starter